To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 A lifter or a trainee after real results will not walk down that road.
 The basic rules of caloric intake are:

-• If Tonya Thick is carrying extra body fat, but wants to get leaner she cannot consume more calories than she can burn.
-You have to be in a caloric deficit to lose the fat.
+• If Tonya Thick is carrying extra body fat, but wants to get leaner, she cannot consume more calories than she can burn.
+She has to be in a slight to moderate caloric deficit to lose the fat.

 • If Sylvester Skinny wants to build more muscle mass he cannot burn more calories than he consumes.
-You have to be in a caloric surplus to build appreciable muscle.
+He has to be in a slight to moderate caloric surplus to build appreciable muscle.

-A lifter cannot eat like Homer Simpson and expect to look like Rocky Balboa.
+A lifter cannot eat like Homer Simpson and expect to look like Apollo Creed.
 You also cannot eat like a hummingbird and expect to be an ostrich.

 Even if your diet was full of clean, nutritious foods you would get stuck losing fat if your calories were too high.

-If that 3000 calories is more than what you burn in a day, you will be unable to drop body fat and vice-versa for gaining muscle.
+If that 3000 calories is more than how many calories you burn in a day, you will be unable to drop body fat and vice-versa for gaining muscle.

 All foods fall into 3 categories: Carbohydrates, Proteins, and Fats.

-Fats, like coconut oil and olive oil, are your bodies primary energy source for low intensity exercise like walking.
+Fats, like coconut oil and olive oil, help your body absorb vital nutrients and are your bodies’ primary energy source for low intensity exercise like walking.

 To build a great physique your macronutrient split has to be on point.
 A sample macro split looks like: